Also Known As: Center Beef Shanks; Cross-Cut Shanks; Fore Shank for Soup

 ** Percent Daily Values are based on a 2,000-calorie diet

-This ingredient is an excellent source of Protein, Iron, Niacin, Vitamin B12, Phosphorus, Zinc, and Selenium; and a good source of Potassium, Riboflavin, and Vitamin B6.
+This ingredient is an excellent source of Protein, Niacin, Vitamin B12, Zinc, and Selenium; and a good source of Iron, Riboflavin, Vitamin B6, and Phosphorus.

 Supply Chain Information